RussellPeele/ffbrankings/README.md

 Tab 5 - Regression analysis between predictor(s) and consistency.
 Input position and predictive variable (touchdowns, rushing yards, receptions…) to see a linear analysis of the relationship between specific predictor and actual performance for the chosen position.

 Tab 5 caveat - Predicting Running back performance with a largely unrelated variable such as "tackles" or "sacks" will yield the expected result ~ zero correlation.
 More interesting tests would be to evaluate tds vs rushing yards vs receiving yards, etc...
-That way we can dig into the question: which is more reliable, a goal line running back or a high volume back on the rest of the field.
+That way we can dig into questions like: which is more reliable, a goal line running back or a high volume back on the rest of the field.